Embattled mayor faces preliminary election in Massachusetts

 The 27-year-old Correia pleaded not guilty this month to extorting hundreds of thousands of dollars from marijuana companies.
 He’s also pleaded not guilty to federal charges he defrauded investors in a smartphone app he was developing.

-The city council last week voted to temporarily remove Correia from office, but Correia has refused to leave, saying the council lacks the authority.
+The city council last week voted to remove Correia temporarily from office.
+But Correia has refused to leave, saying the council lacks the authority.

 Coogan is a two-time school committee member.
 Scott-Pacheco is a community advocate.